 Transactional search engine queries are those where the viewer knows the product or service they will be purchasing and are looking for the best price or location to purchase that product or service.

 In the near future, look for the quality of content and the ability of content to directly answer search queries to become increasingly important as opposed to a focus on keyword content.
-On a side note, albeit a very important one; look for website translations and other multilingual marketing tactics to expand as we expand into a more global digital environment and people recognize the ability to gain tens of millions of viewers with very little direct competition.
+On a side note, albeit a very important one; look for translation services and other services to expand as we expand into a more global digital environment and people recognize the ability to gain tens of millions of viewers with very little direct competition.